Bernardo-MG/library-maven-archetype/src/site/markdown/tests.md

 Unit and integration tests should be stored in different class paths, so they are easier to differentiate.
 This is reflected by the placeholder tests created with the project.

-The *test/resources* folder includes two TestNG suites as XML files, one for each type of test.
-The *tests\_maven\_unit\_suite.xml* will be run with the *test* goal and is for the unit tests, and the *tests\_maven\_integration\_suite.xml* will be run with the *verify* one and is for the integration tests.
+The test plugins won't be searching those tests based on their class paths, instead they depend on following a specific naming scheme, which will mark apart unit and integration tests.

 ### Naming the tests

-While not required, it is recommended to start the name of each unit test class with the *Test* keyword, and the integration test classes with the *IT* keyword.
+The tests should follow a clear naming scheme, which is the default way to differentiate unit and integration tests in Maven.
+Each unit test class will start with the *Test* keyword, and the integration test classes with the *IT* keyword.

-This is mostly for making the tests type easier to recognize, but there are some useful side-effects to this.
-For example if the testing framework is changed to JUnit, this will stop integration tests from being accidentally run as unit tests.
+To find more about how the tests can be bound to different phases take a look at Surefire and Failsafe manuals.

 ### Tests classpath

 It may seem strange that the classpath for the tests on the new project includes *testing.test* as part of it.
-The reason is that if additional classes are required for the tests they should be added into a *testing.util*, or similar, package.
+The reason is that if additional classes are required for the tests they should be added into a *testing.util* or similar package.
 Keeping the actual tests separated from any helper class.

 ## Reports